cb-technologists/blog/content/posts/cicd_ha.md

 ### Resilient vs Highly Available

-Once said that, one of the most important features about a *Continuous Delivery* system (note that I am talking in general, not only software) to be highly available, is **resiliency**.
+Once said that, one of the most important features about a *Continuous Delivery* system (note that I am talking in general, not only software) to be highly available, is **resilience**.
 Understood as the capacity of our system components to recover on time, producing a complete stable, durable and efficient execution that doesn't impact the overall service (e.g. my deployment or release frequency and quality of final artifacts are the same, with or without short downtimes.
 Just because my platform and systems are *resilient* to failures).

 Let's back then to the question:

 > ***What platform configuration do I need for a highly available service?***

-To answer this question, it's very important to think about **resiliency first**, because having a resilient platform and architecture is usually enough to deliver a highly available service, being able to recover on time to not impact the final service.
+To answer this question, it's very important to think about **resilience first**, because having a resilient platform and architecture is usually enough to deliver a highly available service, being able to recover on time to not impact the final service.
 But in some scenarios where a couple of minutes of service blockage means loss of millions of dollars (like Amazon retail previous example), resilient solutions are not enough.
 In this case then you probably need to work on very restrictive HA replication infrastructures.
 The cost of replication complexity need to be worth it.

-## So CI/CD HA is just Resiliency
+## So CI/CD HA is just Resilience

 Coming back to main topic... **YES**, it is about resilient solutions.
 HA in CI/CD is not about looking for an *active-active* load balancing platform that is able to orchestrate CI/CD pipelines.
 It is about assuring enough *availability* of my pipelines executions to deliver my software on time and covering all expectations (deployment frequency, failure recovery, lead time, quality standards, etc.).